Architecture

 Layer 2 — One instrumentation point

-tokenguard, cassette, and acttrace all need to observe LLM and tool calls.
+tokenguard, guardrails, cassette, and acttrace all need to see LLM and tool calls — to budget, gate, record, or audit them.
 Rather than each patching the provider client (and fighting each other), core owns a single interception point:

 from cendor.core import instrument